 Anthony said: “As a father to a new-born and starting a new career I believe wellbeing is essential.
 When my wellbeing is suffering it is very easy to focus on the negatives and forget the positives.
 I left the event with a smile on my face and some positive next steps which I discussed with my partner within minutes of leaving the session.
 I still refer back to the event and I feel it has had a positive outcome on my approach to work.”

-If you would like to find out more about how we are improving wellbeing in the region, please email our Wellbeing Network lead SUSIE.SARGENT@dwp.gov.uk
+If you would like to find out more about how we are improving wellbeing in the North West of England please email our Wellbeing Network lead SUSIE.SARGENT@dwp.gov.uk

 If you want to know what opportunities are being planned for your area, please email CSLocalNW@cabinetoffice.gov.uk